About Your Water

 Forest Park is a state of the art water treatment facility that combines conventional treatment processes with advanced techniques, including ozone disinfection and membrane filtration technology.
 This combination of traditional and innovative water treatment allows Forest Park to produce the safest, highest quality water possible.

 The source of water that is treated at Forest Park Water, which is jointly owned by North Penn and North Wales Water Authorities, is the North Branch Neshaminy Creek.
 The North Branch Neshaminy Creek originates as a small stream near Route 413 in Central Bucks County.
 The creek then flows into Lake Galena, which is the reservoir for Forest Park Water.
 Water released from Lake Galena flows down the Neshaminy Creek to where it is drawn into the Forest Park Water Treatment Plant, in Chalfont, Pennsylvania.
-In the summer months and times of low flow, water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
+Due to high demand, water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
 This diversion controls the level of Lake Galena for recreational purposes, ensures a sufficient drinking water supply, and maintains baseflow in the stream.